iterative/dvc.org/content/docs/user-guide/data-management/index.md

 ## Data Management for Machine Learning
 -->

-Where and how to store data and model files is one of the first decisions your team will have to make.
-But as the project needs grow and change, files may end up scattered throughout multiple buckets.
-Everyone can read and write, which is error-prone and not secure.
-Duplicated content is hard to prevent, so outdated datasets overlap with the latest version.
+Where and how to store data and ML model files is one of the first decisions your team will have to make.
+But as the project grows, files may end up scattered throughout multiple buckets.
+Everyone can read and write (error-prone and not secure).
+Duplicated content is hard to prevent, causing data leakage and outdated datasets that overlap with the latest version.
 You start formatting folder names with dates, but others still can't reproduce your results...

 ![Direct storage access](/img/manual_data_management.png) _Managing code, data,
 and models manually does not scale and quickly becomes a consuming job._